-The Faculty of Perioperative Care (FPC) is developing a portfolio of bespoke courses for perioperative practitioners - forthcoming courses are listed below.
+The Faculty of Perioperative Care is developing a portfolio of bespoke courses and examinations for perioperative practitioners:

-These courses have been accredited by the The Association for Perioperative Practice (AfPP).
+Our courses have been accredited by The Association for Perioperative Practice (AfPP).

 The Royal College of Surgeons of Edinburgh in association with the RCSEd Faculty of Perioperative Care have developed a new webinar series for non-medical practitioners.
 CPD is important for all non-medical practitioners in the surgical team (e.g. SCP, ACP and SFA) to ensure their knowledge, technical and non-technical skills are kept up to date with current practice.
 RCSEd is the first College to develop a series of webinars specifically for this group which will complement the courses and the annual conference already run by the Faculty of Perioperative Care at the College.